SCOPE OF THIS CHAPTER

 This is applicable where short breaks are provided under Section 20 Children Act 1989.

 Where, following assessment, it is agreed with the family that the child should be Looked After under Section 20 of the 1989 Act, there will be additional requirements about planning and review.
-In this situation the information compiled for the Child in Need Plan (as set out in Section 4.1, Child in Need Plan) will form the basis for the Short Break Care Plan required when a child is looked after under Section 20 and Regulation 48 applies (Situation 2).
+In this situation the information compiled for the Child in Need Plan (as set out in 4.1 above) will form the basis for the Short Break Care Plan required when a child is looked after under Section 20 and Regulation 48 applies (Situation 2).

 The Short Break Care Plan must set out the arrangements to meet the child's needs with particular regard to: